Iranian cheetah researchers sentenced for spying | DW | 20.11.2019

-Six of eight Iranian wildlife conservationists charged with spying for foreign countries have been sentence to between four and 10 years by a closed door revolutionary court, local media reported Wednesday.
+Six of eight Iranian wildlife conservationists charged with spying for foreign countries have been sentenced to between four and 10 years by a closed door revolutionary court, local media reported Wednesday.

 The group from the Persian Wildlife Heritage Foundation was arrested in January 2018, drawing international condemnation from conservation groups and scientists.